NCERT Solutions Class 8 English Chapter 8 – Free PDF Download

 What is the significance of cobra lily in relation to the monsoon season, its beginning and end?

 When the monsoon season starts setting in, the first cobra lily appears from the ferns.
-However, when the seeds of the cobra lily slowly start turning red that signify monsoon is coming to an end.
+However, when the seeds of the cobra lily slowly start turning red, that signifies the monsoon is coming to an end.

 Working with language (Page 114-116)